Zia-/QGIS_sample_plugin/MyPlugin/README.txt

 Plugin Builder Results

-Your plugin test_six was created in:
+Your plugin MyPlugin was created in:
-    /home/zia/.qgis2/python/plugins/test_six
+    /home/zia/.qgis2/python/plugins/MyPlugin

 Your QGIS plugin directory is located at:
     /home/zia/.qgis2/python/plugins